Documentation Decay

 Technical debt gets managed because engineers built the concept, gave it a name, and created cultural infrastructure around it.
 Documentation debt stays invisible because the people it affects most (support teams and customers) have historically had no equivalent concept or tooling.

 The parallel to technical debt is the reframe that changes the conversation.
 Documentation debt is not a content maintenance problem.
-It is an accumulated liability with compounding interest, a measurable impact on support costs and customer satisfaction, and an automation path that closes the loop between shipping code and accurate documentation.
+It is an accumulated liability with compounding interest, a measurable impact on support costs and customer satisfaction, a regulatory risk in jurisdictions like NYC, and an automation path that closes the loop between shipping code and accurate documentation.

 When your product ships weekly, manual documentation processes accumulate debt faster than they can repay it.
 The same way automated testing addressed a class of technical debt that manual code review could not scale with, automated documentation sync addresses a class of documentation debt that manual writing and updating cannot keep up with.